Prepare hosts

 root@master-node:~/k0s/manifests#

-is the name of the service.
-With the above we set an environment variable, which will be used in psql
+In the first line above camunda is the user name and acid-pgtest4 is the name of the service.
+With the above we set an environment variable, which will be used in psql command:

 root@master-node:~/k0s/manifests# psql -U camunda -h 192.168.2.243